 Characteristics: The bust is large, and the waist is larger than the bust and hips, while the hips are narrow in comparison to the shoulders.

 When working with this body type, the key is to minimize the waist so that the hips and bust look proportional.
-By disguising the waistline via asymmetrical necklines, ruffles, peplum details, and patterns that mimic the lines of a curvy silhouette, you can turn your oval into an hourglass.
+By disguising the waistline via asymmetrical necklines, ruffles, belts, peplum details, and patterns that mimic the lines of a curvy silhouette, you can turn your oval into an hourglass.
 Place all of your detail focus on top, and give the illusion of a cinched waist with ruching details for a perfectly balanced look.